trych/SmarterLineMoves/README.md

 #### `move_down_clearance`: Number (Default: 5)

 How many lines to keep visible between the moving text and the window bottom when using the package's text moving commands.

+#### `auto_reindent`: true/false (Default: false)

+Will automatically reindent the selected text after smart swapping.

+#### `squash_whitespace_only_lines`: true/false (Default: true)

+If using the `Attract Text` command and this is set to true, lines that have only white space in them will be erased as well, as if they were empty lines.
+When this is set to false, those lines will be kept, just like regular lines with text content.

 ### Keyboard Shortcuts